Gordon's West Texas-Style Brisket

 Rubs have long been popular in Texas.
 They impart flavor and are easily applied.
-Brisket is very easy to cook this way and becomes quite juice—a moderate—at least ¼ inch fat layer must be left on the brisket to create the juicy, tenderness.
-Gordon McMeen, my deceased husband, a third-generation Texan partially raised in New Mexico roasted briskets for family and friends for most of his life—he estimates that he has “roasted at least a million pounds for church, school and social groups.”
+Brisket is very easy to cook this way and becomes quite juicy.
+Gordon McMeen, my husband, a third-generation Texas partially raised in New Mexico, has been roasting these for family and friends for the last thirty years.
+He estimates that he has cooked “at least a million pounds for church and school groups.”

 1 large Spanish onion, sliced ¼ inch thick

-- 3. When the meat is done, let it stand at room temperature about 20 minutes with the lid removed to allow the roast to absorb some of the juice and for the meat to stabilize before carving.
-If desired, before carving, garnish the top with minced parsley.
+3. When the meat is done, let it stand at room temperature about 20 minutes with the lid removed to allow roast to absorb some of the juice and to stabilize before carving.
+If desired, before carving, garnish the top with minced parsley and a sprinkle of pequin chile.
 Serve with the pan juices and your favorite barbecue sauce, if desired.